Reducing Docker Image Sizes by 70%

 docs/

-This prevents copying test files, documentation, git history into the image.
+This prevents test files, documentation, and git history from being copied into the image.

 Image size: 180MB (down from 240MB)